Image

 Stay safe and remember: if something feels off, it probably is!
 Do not give out personal information or send money to people you don’t know.

-Patchy rain nearby, with a high of 86 and low of 61 degrees.
-Sunny for the morning, clear in the afternoon and evening,
+Sunny, with a high of 79 and low of 47 degrees.
+Sunny in the morning, cloudy in the afternoon and evening, clear overnight.